tylerjwoods/covid19_compliance/README.md

 The two videos do a good job at predicting face masks or not.
 However, in the second video, you can see that there is a lot of 'flickering' when the mask is on for the individual in the background.
 The face detector is having a hard time 'seeing' that there is a face there, mostly because the face detector model is not trained on people wearing masks.

+## Social Distance Detector

+In addition to face masks, health experts also recommend that the public maintain a 6

 ## References

 "MobileNetV2." - Applications - Tensorflow Documentation https://www.tensorflow.org/api_docs/python/tf/keras/applications/MobileNetV2